hugoperier/hotkeys-inputs-js/README.md

 ## defineInputActions

-To specify the different sets of actions that your application will support, employ the inputAction.defineInputActions function.
+To specify the different sets of actions that your application will support, employ the inputActions.defineInputActions function.
 Note that this function does not attach any event listeners; rather, it serves as a way to enumerate all the actions that your app can handle.
 When utilizing the override parameter, any previously defined actions will be replaced, while not providing this parameter will result in an error being thrown.

 **Mapping an action to handlers**